 Accident and Illness Coverage

 This type of coverage encompasses veterinary care related to both illnesses and accidents.
-This is the most common coverage option, as it will reimburse the high costs that can be associated with sickness or any injuries that result from an accident.
+This is the most common coverage option; it reimburses the high costs associated with sickness or any injuries resulting from an accident.

 Accident-Only Coverage